 Non-Emergency 24HR: 770.781.3087

 The Major Crimes Unit also houses the Forsyth County Sheriff's Office Victim Advocates.
 It has always been the policy of the Forsyth County Sheriff's Office to offer assistance to victims of crimes when responding to a call, but often deputies have other calls to which they must immediately respond and cannot devote the time that the victim needs.
-Further, we know from first-hand experience that victimization does not end with the mirror filing of a report to law enforcement.
+Furthermore, we know from first-hand experience that victimization does not end with the mirror filing of a report to law enforcement.

-As the investigation moves forward, the Victim Advocate will offer continued emotional support to the victims, assist with the return of property to the victim, and offer referrals to social service agencies to assist a victim with the ongoing problems resulting from the crime.
-The Victim Advocate will provide the victim with information about how the criminal justice system works and the status of the case.
+As the investigation moves forward, the Victim Advocate will offer continued emotional support to the victims and offer referrals to social service agencies to assist a victim with the ongoing problems resulting from the crime.
 The Victim Advocate will ensure that the victim is aware of all the rights provided to them under the Georgia Crime Victim's Bill of Rights.
+As an arrest is made in the

 The office for the Victim Advocate is located at the Forsyth County Sheriff's Office headquarters in Cumming.
 Anyone who has been victimized by a crime in Forsyth County, and needs assistance, has someone in place to offer them the help they need.